garmenty485/garmenty485/README.md

 Hi there!
-I'm Ken, a Data Engineer with 3+ years of experience specializing in building and optimizing automated data engineering and processing workflows.
+I'm Ken, a Data Engineer.

 # My expertise includes: